WalletScrutiny/WalletScrutinyCom/_bearer/chainlock.md

   - https://www.facebook.com/YOUNIQXbyOeSD
 ---

-Chainlock is a card wallet.
+Chainlock is a card wallet that can be kept or passed on from one user to another.
 It also advertises that it is "100% offline"

 ## Private keys can be created offline